www222fff/TGBotMother/README.md

    Please enter the code you received: 92458

-3) create bot interval default as 60s to avoid too many attempts warning, you can try other value.
+2) create bot interval default as 60s to avoid too many attempts warning, you can try other value.

-4) can only support change bot photo/name/about info.
+3) can only support change bot photo/name/about info.

+4) Currently can auto generate 5 bots for each account, need to wait 24h for create more.

 # delete all bots
 python auto_create_bot.py delete